-- Temporary – Again, if you're worried that something is seriously wrong with your health, there is no harm in going to the doctor.
-But generally, when weak legs will regain some of their strength when your anxiety depletes, so the effects of jelly legs are not long lasting.
+- Temporary - Generally, the sensation of jelly legs associated with anxiety is temporary.
+Weak legs tend to regain some of their strength when the anxiety dissipates.
 They may recur often as you go through anxiety, but they won't be a constant symptom.

-- Strength - Usually anxious legs still regain most of their strength.
+- Strength - Usually weak legs due to anxiety will regain most of their strength.
 This is not entirely the case as dizziness and hyperventilation can genuinely cause legs to be a bit weaker than normal (as can adrenaline rushes), but leg strength is usually not affected - especially in the long term.

-- Other Symptoms – Also, weak legs from anxiety will usually have other anxiety symptoms with them.
-While weak legs can be a sign and a symptom of anxiety, they usually come with anxious thoughts, rapid heartbeat, and other signs of anxiety.
+- Other Symptoms - Weak legs from anxiety are usually accompanied by other anxiety symptoms.
+Jelly legs from anxiety usually come with anxious thoughts, rapid heartbeat, and other signs of anxiety.